 Even though dwarf cichlids come from different regions, they all fit into the tropical fish bracket.
 They can handle very similar conditions, meaning their water requirements are compatible.

-However, you shouldn’t keep South American and South African dwarf cichlids together in the same tank.
 Both can be territorial, especially when breeding, and they’ll likely fight because of their different personalities.
 South American cichlids are more mild-mannered than their African cousins.

-While you can mix cichlids of similar regions, you should only place one pair of each species in the tank.
 Alternatively, opt for a ratio of one male to three females.
 Male cichlids don’t get on very well, regardless of their size and species, so having more females in the tank helps keep the aggression to a minimum.

 Similarly, because they are cichlids, dwarf fish are naturally aggressive, even though they’re smaller than most other fish.
 This means you must choose tank mates wisely.
-That being said, dwarf cichlids tend to be less aggressive than their larger cousins, so you do have some flexibility regarding your fish.
-When mixing dwarf cichlids, they should be:

-- A relatively similar size
+- A relatively similar size.

-- Not too aggressive
+- Not too aggressive.

-- Non-confrontational
+- Non-confrontational.

-- Non-territorial
+- Non-territorial.

 What Dwarf Cichlids Can Be Kept Together?